Poetry Pollinators by the Santa Fe River Camino Escondido Bee Hotel

 Native solitary bees are beneficial creatures with no hive, no honey, and no queen, which has prompted communities nationwide to help save the bees through the placement of nesting boxes that have come to be known as "bee hotels."

-Poetry Pollinators on the Santa Fe River is our first project, with hopes to donate up to four artist-made bee hotels along the Santa Fe River park pathway as open space gathering spots for personal contemplation, poetry readings, educational workshops, and public events & celebrations.
-Each bee house will integrate an educational panel and present one poem that will be curated seasonally, at the solstices & equinoxes.
+Poetry Pollinators helped create the Camino Escondido Bee Hotel as a donation to the City of Santa Fe.
+Located along the Santa Fe River park pathway, it now serves as an open space gathering spot for personal contemplation, poetry readings, educational workshops, and public events & celebrations.
+The bee house integrates an educational panel and presents one poem that is curated seasonally.

 West Alameda Rain Garden in Santa Fe by the Santa Fe Watershed Association